pwolfe8/pwolfe8.github.io/_pages/game_page.md

 permalink: "/game/"
 ---

-This is a simple game I made at HackGT 2017 (10/14 to 10/16) as my intro to javascript
+This is a simple game I made at HackGT 2017 as my intro to javascript

 __________________________
 ## Laser Hunting Game: ##